Steven314/academiadates/README.md

 scales](https://ggplot2.tidyverse.org/reference/scale_date.html).
 These
 can be seen throughout [*Forecasting: Principles and Practice*](https://otexts.com/fpp3/) by Hyndman and Athanasopoulos.
-The first example of a quarter timescale in [Figure 1.1](https://otexts.com/fpp3/data-methods.html#data-methods).
+The first example of a quarter timescale is in [Figure 1.1](https://otexts.com/fpp3/data-methods.html#data-methods).

 ## Installation